Sheikh Mujibur Rahman: Civil disobedience

 The National Assembly was scheduled to meet in Dhaka on 3 March 1971.
 President Yahya Khan indefinitely postponed the assembly's first sitting, which triggered an uprising in East Pakistan.
 The cities of Dhaka, Chittagong, Rajshahi, Rangpur, and Khulna were engulfed with protests.
 Amid signs of an impending crackdown, Mujib addressed the people of East Pakistan on 7 March 1971 at the Ramna Race Course Maidan.
-In his speech, Mujib laid out the political history of Pakistan since partition and told the crowd that "[w]e gave blood in 1952; we won a mandate in 1954; but we were still not allowed to take up the reigns of this country".
+In his speech, Mujib laid out the political history of Pakistan since partition and told the crowd that "[w]e gave blood in 1952; we won a mandate in 1954; but we were still not allowed to take up the reins of this country".
 While Mujib stopped short of declaring outright independence, he stated that the goal of the Awami League from then on would be eventual independence.
 He declared that the Awami League would collect taxes and form committees in every neighbourhood to organise resistance.
 He called on the people "to turn every house into a fortress".
 His most famous words from the speech were the following.